-Street Cheer is a fun mixture of Street Dance, Cheer Leading and Acro developing skills in musicality, rhythm and technique.
+Street Dance is a fun mixture of Street Dance, Cheer Leading and Acro developing skills in musicality, rhythm and technique.
 The session usually involves working with up to date dance routines, basic gymnastic tumbles, including cartwheels, round offs, handstands & stretches as well as all the fun of cheer chants and pom poms!

 Students have the opportunity to perform in our yearly Theatre Production as well as local events.

 At Paris Performing Arts we follow the Imperial Society of Teachers of Dance (ISTD).
 Our classes start at the Pre Primary grade and continue to Adult level.
 Pre & Pointe Work Classes are for invited students only and is offered to advanced students aged 11+ who show the correct strength and ability to further their ballet en pointe.

 We have a 100% pass rate in our ISTD examinations with students all gaining high merits and distinctions.

 Flex & Conditioning